WordPress/wordpress-playground/packages/docs/site/docs/blueprints/09-troubleshoot-and-debug-blueprints.md

 :::tip

 There are a bunch of methods we can launch from the console of any WordPress Playground instance to inspect the internals of that instance.
-They're available at the `playground` global object.
+They're exposed as part of `window.playground` object (see [Developers > JavaScript API > Debugging and testing](../developers/22-javascript-api/01-index.md#debugging-and-testing)).
 Some examples:

 ```
 > await playground.isDir("/wordpress/wp-content/plugins")